Marquess of Llevant de Mallorca

 Marquess of Llevant de Mallorca (Marqués del Llevant de Mallorca) is a hereditary title in the Spanish nobility, created in 2025 by King Felipe VI in favor of former world No. 1 tennis player and 22-time major champion Rafael Nadal, widely regarded as one of the greatest athletes in the history of the sport.
+It is one of the first two hereditary titles created by Felipe VI, alongside Marquess of Alfonsín on the same date.